 Classify winter things

 Every day bring a new group of winter objects, clothing or food into the classroom.
 Talk about how they are the same or different.
-Finish with a snowman winter word book.
+If you like, finish with a snowman winter word book here.

 Scarf pattern activity

-- Then glue stickers on the paper scarf to make two rows of pattern.
+- Children glue stickers on the paper scarf to make two rows of pattern.